qingkaishi/canary/README.md

 concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for details.

-Please use canary with llvm-3.6.0svn (If you cannot built it successfully, plase check out the latest version and try again.).
+Please use Canary with llvm-3.6.0svn (If you cannot built it successfully, plase check out the latest version and try again.).

 We have built and tested it on *32-bit* x86 linux architectures using gcc 4.8.2.

-If you use canary, please cite canary as below (latex style).
+If you use Canary, please cite Canary as below (latex style).

 > \footnote{Canary. \url{https://github.com/qingkaishi/canary}}